dasarianudeep/CSYE2780-iHelp-MEAN-app/README.md

 # CSYE2780-iHelp-MEAN-app

-The goal of the project is to simulate an Unified Interactive Chat NodeJS Application that lets customers to chat with multiple customer care representatives of renowned Ecommere companies - Amazon, Ebay, Walmart etc. The web application caters chatting with multiple representatives in a single session, intuitive chat notifications , ability of representative to push realtime data to customers, persistence of chat messages.
+The goal of the project is to simulate an Unified Interactive Chat application in NodeJS that lets customers to chat with multiple customer care representatives of renowned Ecommere companies - Amazon, Ebay, Walmart etc. The web application caters chatting with multiple representatives in a single session, intuitive chat notifications , ability of representative to push realtime data to customers, persistence of chat messages.